ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/SPH.md

 $$v^{\frac{1}{2}}_i = v^{0}_i + a_i^0 \frac{∆t}{2}$$

 where $∆t$ is the time step size.
 To ensure convergence, a small time-step is required.
 A value of $∆t = 10^{−4}$s is suggested.

+## Initial Condition

+To initialise the simulation, one or more particles must be specified.
+These should be evenly distributed.

+Once the particles are placed, the particle densities should be evaluated with an assumed mass of m = 1 and the mass subsequently scaled so that the density is equal to the reference density:

+$$ m = \frac{N \rho_{0}}{\sum_{i} \rho_{i}} $$

+##  Boundary Conditions
+All the boundaries are solid walls with damped reflecting boundary conditions.
+If particles are within a distance h of the boundary, their velocity and position should be updated to reverse the motion of the particle and keep it within the domain.
+For example, on the right boundary, the x-component of position and velocity would be modified as

+$$ x  = 1 - h $$
+$$ u  = - eu $$